itbeginswithi/Herushii/README.md

-# tasty_recipes
+# Herushii
-Tasty Recipes is a webapp for finding detailed recipes information, saving them in your account, or sharing them on social media.
+Herushii is a webapp for finding detailed recipes information, and saving them in your account.